 Our mission statement

-The education department at Eastern Mennonite University bases its early childhood program on principles of child growth and development within a Christian context.
+The education department at EMU bases its early childhood program on principles of child growth and development within a Christian context.
 We emphasize the growth of trust and independence and the development of a positive self-image in the children we serve.